Last updated:

 Webflow Designer Publish dialog showing Staging and Production domain options with the Publish to selected domains button highlighted and a Publish Webflow project annotation.

-Step 6 — Click Publish in Webflow to make your Dynamic Map live on your domain.
+Click Publish in Webflow to bring your map live on your staging domain

-Live Dynamic Map for Webflow displayed on a published site, showing the CMS item list on the left and an interactive map of New York City on the right.
+A CMS-connected map, with an item list on the left and an interactive map of New York City on the right after first setting up Dynamic Map.